-The SUBWAY D-800 is about the easiest amp on the planet to get great sound from... it really is "plug and play".
-Start with the MUTE switch down (mute off), the ACTIVE/PASSIVE switch down (passive pickup), INPUT gain control turned off, VOICING control in the "flat" position, the 4 EQUALIZER controls in the "flat" (12:00 straight up) position and the MASTER volume control in the 1:00 position.
-Plug your bass in, and turn the INPUT control up until you reach your desired volume.
+The SUBWAY D-800+ is about the easiest amp on the planet to get great sound from... it really is "plug and play".
+Start with the MUTE switch down (mute off), the ACTIVE/PASSIVE switch down (passive pickup), VOICING control in the "flat" position, the BASS, LOW MID GAIN, HIGH MID GAIN & TREBLE controls in the "flat" (12:00 straight up) position and the MASTER volume control in the 1:00 position.
+Plug your bass in, and turn the GAIN control up until you reach your desired volume.
 Now, gradually rotate the VOICING control clockwise towards the vintage position and stop when you achieve the basic amp voicing that you are looking for.
 The more clockwise, the greater the low end boost, mid cut (frequency also shifts as the control is rotated) and a mild treble boost.
 Then, EQ to taste.